ED lodges case to probe 2 instances of alleged graft against DJB, NBCC officials; conducts raids | Law-Order

 The raids were launched at 16 locations in the national capital region, Kerala and Tamil Nadu on Monday, the Enforcement Directorate said in a statement.

-The premises of Delhi Jal Board (DJB), National Buildings Construction Corporation (NBCC) (India) Limited and private entities were searched.
+The premises of the officials of the Delhi Jal Board (DJB) and National Buildings Construction Corporation (NBCC) (India) Limited as well as some private entities were searched.

 ''ED is investigating two separate matters of irregularities in the tendering process of DJB,'' the federal agency said.